 If you are looking for a provider who isn’t likely to use medical intervention and will offer personalized care, you may want to use a midwife.
 You will probably find a midwife is easily accessible to any questions or concerns you have throughout your pregnancy and she will be present throughout labor and delivery.

 At NSAGO we’re proud to say we have the largest private midwifery practice in the area.
-If you’d like to learn more and see if working with a midwife is a good option for you, contact us at our Wilmette or Glenview office.
+You can learn more about our midwives here.
+If you want to see if working with a midwife is a good option for you, contact us at our Wilmette or Glenview office.